rotki/rotki/docs/api.rst

    :statuscode 200: History processed and returned successfully
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Fatal accounting error while processing the report.
    :statuscode 500: Internal rotki error.